AaltoPML/machine-teaching-of-active-sequential-learners/index.md

  * [poster](poster.pdf)
  * [code](https://github.com/AaltoPML/machine-teaching-of-active-sequential-learners/)

+**Summary**:

+ * How to steer an active machine learner that queries labels sequentially?
+ * We formulate the teaching problem as a Markov decision process, with label choice as action.
+ * A teacher teaching with inconsistent labels can beat consistent labels.
+ * We further endow the learner with a model of the teacher.
+ * And apply this towards modelling strategic user behaviour in interactive intelligent systems.

+**Illustrative example**:

 ![Active learning example](active_learning_figure.png)
 The figure shows an example of teaching effect on pool-based logistic regression active learner.
 The left-panel shows a pool of labelled data (dots and crosses) and a logistic regression decision boundary fit to the full pool (black line).
 The middle panel shows how an active learner, using uncertainty sampling to query labels for points in the data pool, fails to sample useful points in 10 iterations to learn a good decision boundary (starting from blue training data).
 As shown in the right panel, a planning teacher can steer the learner to sample more representative points by switching some labels (switched labels are shown in red).